simonbesnard1/gedidb/doc/user/why-gedidb.rst

 Goals and aspirations
 ---------------------

-**gediDB**'s primary objective is to create an efficient, scalable platform that meets the needs of various research fields, including:
+GediDB's primary objective is to create an efficient, scalable platform that meets the needs of various research fields, including:

  - **Geosciences**: Facilitating research on forest structure, canopy height, and biomass.
  - **Remote Sensing**: Enabling cross-referencing GEDI data with other remote sensing products for ecosystem studies.
  - **Data Science & Machine Learning**: Supporting developers in integrating GEDI data into data pipelines for modeling and large-scale analyses.

-With a robust foundation for querying and processing GEDI data, **gediDB** aims to be a useful tool for conducting analyses of ecosystem dynamics as inferred from GEDI observations.
+With a robust foundation for querying and processing GEDI data, gediDB aims to be a useful tool for conducting analyses of ecosystem dynamics as inferred from GEDI observations.

 ---

-A Collaborative project
+A collaborative project
 =======================

-**gediDB** began as a research tool during **Amelia Holcomb**'s PhD at the University of Cambridge and evolved into a Python package through collaboration with **Simon Besnard** and **Felix Dombrowski** from the `Global Land Monitoring Group <https://www.gfz-potsdam.de/en/section/remote-sensing-and-geoinformatics/topics/global-land-monitoring>`_ at the Helmholtz Center Potsdam GFZ German Research Centre for Geosciences.
+GediDB began as a research tool during `Amelia Holcomb <https://ameliaholcomb.github.io/>`_'s PhD at the University of Cambridge and evolved into a Python package through collaboration with `Simon Besnard <https://simonbesnard1.github.io/>`_ and Felix Dombrowski from the `Global Land Monitoring Group <https://www.gfz-potsdam.de/en/section/remote-sensing-and-geoinformatics/topics/global-land-monitoring>`_ at the Helmholtz Center Potsdam GFZ German Research Centre for Geosciences.
 This transition to a production-ready tool was driven by the need to handle large datasets and complex queries effectively.
 The project remains open-source and welcomes contributions from the research community to support its growth and adaptability.

 ---